-This course exposes students to the "big picture" at the intersection of HR management, business policy and competitive strategy.
+This course exposes the students to the intersection of HR management, business, and competitive strategies.
 It introduces the students to the key "core competency" areas necessary to become successful managers of human capital.
-Topics include: Managing Human Resources through Strategic Partnerships, Understanding the External and Organizational Environments, Ensuring Fair Treatment and Legal Compliance, HR Planning for Alignment and Change, Using Job Analysis and Competency Modeling, Developing an Approach to Total Compensation, Measuring Performance and Providing Feedback, Using Performance Based Pay to Enhance Motivation, Providing Benefits and Services.
-Prerequisite: HRM-410 & HRM-370
+Prerequisite: HRM-410, HRM-370

 INB 300 International Economics